tinybio-cloud/tiny/README.md

 ### To use (with caution) for testing, simply do:
 **Currently, this utilizes your local google oauth credentials.**

+Tinybio is a python tool for quickly running bioinformatics jobs on on a powerful cloud computer.
+The main feature of tinybio is being able to spin up and run bioinformatics commands on files that are stored on tinybio storage buckets that we’ll refer to as workbenches.

 ### Install
 ```
 pip install tiny-cli